 The good news is that a Roth IRA should be palatable for most freelancers.
 First, you make contributions with after-tax earnings, so you don’t need to worry so much about managing contributions from sources of income.
 This allows you a little more flexibility in when and how much you contribute to the account.

-Third, you can max out your IRA contributions as a freelancer if you earn as much as the maximum contribution, which was $5,500 in 2013 and 2014.
+Third, you can max out your IRA contributions as a freelancer if you earn as much as the maximum contribution, which is $5,500 in 2015 ($6,500 catch-up rate).
 Also keep in mind that if you’ve had a rough year, you don’t have to contribute to an IRA.